The Legal Help You Need to Run Your Business

 - Your partners and yourself wish to contribute appreciated property to a partnership or LLC.

 - You are looking to purchase a business, but a significant environmental or trademark issue arises.

 - An employee or former employee is threatening to sue your company for discrimination or sexual harassment.

 These are just a few examples.
 But a misstep in any of these areas can be very costly to you, especially as a small business just starting.
 You need the assistance of an experienced business lawyer who can handle these issues properly.

-To learn more about how our business lawyers in New Orleans LA can help you, contact us today.
+To learn more about how our business law firm in San Antonio TX can help you, contact us today.
 We would be happy to help with a free initial consultation over the phone.